smart-on-fhir/health-cards/docs/index.md

 ## How can we share conclusions like a "Safe-to-fly Pass", instead of sharing clinical results?
-Decision-making often results in a narrowly-scoped "Pass" that conclusions like "Person X qualifies for international flight between Country A and Country B, according to Rule Set C".
-While Health Cards are designed to be long-lived and general-purposes, Passes are highly contextual.
-We are not attempting to standardize "Passes" is this framework, but Health Cards can provide an important verifiable input for the generation of Passes.
+Decision-making often results in a narrowly-scoped "Pass" that embodies conclusions like "Person X qualifies for international flight between Country A and Country B, according to Rule Set C".
+While Health Cards are designed to be long-lived and general-purpose, Passes are highly contextual.
+We are not attempting to standardize "Passes" in this framework, but Health Cards can provide an important verifiable input for the generation of Passes.

 ## Potential Extensions